hypernova-developer/Jenny/README.md

 Jenny is a lightweight, local-first system assistant and developer utility designed for performance-focused users.
 It provides deep hardware insights and automates routine system maintenance directly from the terminal interface.

-- **Current Version:** 6.0.0-LTS
+- **Current Version:** 7.0.0-BETA

 ---

-## Release Notes for Jenny v6.0.0-LTS
+## Release Notes for Jenny v7.0.0-BETA

-**Simplicity**: Jenny will only require a configuration file in the same directory with the main executable file.
-This change was made to improve the ease of developing another release that will be compatible with Linux operating systems.
+**Compatibility**: Jenny is compatible with Linux distributions starting from this release.
+The features will be more compatible in time with the next long-term support release.

 ---